Mx (title): Usage

 In 2013, Brighton and Hove City Council in Sussex, England, voted to allow the use of Mx on council forms, and in 2014 the Royal Bank of Scotland included the title as an option for customers.
 In 2015, recognition spread more broadly across UK institutions, including the Royal Mail, government agencies responsible for documents such as driving licences, most major banks, several other companies, and UK charity Battersea Dogs & Cats Home.

 The title is now accepted by the Department for Work and Pensions, HM Revenue and Customs, the National Health Service and many councils, universities, insurance companies and utility retailers in the United Kingdom.
 The House of Commons of the United Kingdom confirmed in 2015 that it would accept the use of Mx by MPs.

 In 2015, Mx was included in a New York Times article about Bluestockings.
 Its casual usage in the paper was picked up by popular news sites and blogs.
 The Times's standards editor Phil Corbett later responded to the usage of the title.
 Later the same year, Mx was included in the Oxford English Dictionary.
 In 2016, Metro Bank became the first bank in the United Kingdom to offer Mx on its forms (though other banks had amended records to Mx on request prior to this).
 In 2017, banks of the HSBC Group announced the addition of Mx alongside several other gender-neutral titles as options for their customers.
 HSBC's 30 March announcement coincided with the International Transgender Day of Visibility, celebrated the following day.

+In December 2020, the Provincial Court of British Columbia, Canada issued guidance to lawyers and litigants about court introductions, calling for court participants, when introducing themselves, to state the pronouns and courtesy title that should be used for them.
+"Mx." was one of the titles that participants were invited to use.

 In March 2021, Oscar Davies, a non-binary barrister from the United Kingdom, became the first person to use Mx (instead of Mr/Ms) on the board of their chambers.

 Although Mx remains uncommon in the United States, in April 2016 it was added to the Merriam-Webster Unabridged Dictionary.